Apache Iceberg, Data Migration, Hive, Parquet, Data Lakehouse

 Incremental Data Migration

-For large datasets, migrate in stages:
+For large datasets, migrate in stages to minimize resource consumption and enable parallel processing:

 Streaming Integration During Migration